xma711/notebook/statistics/time_series/README.md

 However, if we only know that yi = w xi + e, where w is an unknown, how do we get w?

-As we alreay assumes that (yi-w xi) follows the normal distribution (or whatever distribution of e), and we already know all the yi and xi, it means that we can have a list of points = {yi - w xi}, where w is still an unknown but stays the same across all points.
+As we already assumes that (yi-w xi) follows the normal distribution (or whatever distribution of e), and we already know all the yi and xi, it means that we can have a list of points = {yi - w xi}, where w is still an unknown but stays the same across all points.